 Importance and meaning of Indian Flag

-A national symbol of India, India’s national flag is a national symbol. .It is a symbol of the unity of India which is a pluralist country.
+India’s national flag is a national symbol. .It is a symbol of the unity of India which is a pluralist country.
 It was officially adopted in its present form during a meeting of the Constituent Assembly held on 22 July 1947.
 The flag was designed by Pingali Venkayyaand.

 The Indian flag is a rectangular and horizontal flag.
 It features three equal bands of deep saffron, white and green.
 The bands are horizontal.
-The colour saffron stands for sacrifice; white symbolizes peace, purity and honesty and the green stands for confidence and progress.
+The color saffron stands for sacrifice; white symbolizes peace, purity and honesty and the green stands for confidence and progress.

-Centred in the middle of the white, the navy blue wheel is derived from the Ahsokan pillar located at Sarnath near Varanasi in Uttar Pradesh.
+Centered in the middle of the white, the navy blue wheel is derived from the Ahsokan pillar located at Sarnath near Varanasi in Uttar Pradesh.
 Sarnath is the place where the Buddha delivered his first sermon after he got enlightenment.
 The pillar was erected by the great Mauryan emperor Ashoka in the 3rd century BC.
 The diameter of the wheel, which has 24 spokes, is equal to the width of the white band.